boost/consyncful/README.md

 end
 ```

-## Configuring what Mongo database Consyncful uses
+## MongoDB Configuration

+### Choosing the Mongo Database

-You can also configure what Mongoid client Consyncful uses and the name of the collection the entries are stored under.
-This is useful if you want to have your consyncful data hosted in a different mongo database than your application-specific mongo database.
+You can configure which Mongoid client Consyncful uses, as well as the name of the collection where entries are stored.
+This is useful if you want Consyncful data to live in a separate MongoDB database from your application-specific database.

 ```rb
 Consyncful.configure do |config|